Call for Presentation Proposals

 General Instructions

 - Submissions must meet all the requirements of the proposed category.
-Review the submission categories at the right.
+Review the submission categories below.
 Incomplete submissions will not be reviewed.

 - Do not submit the same proposal in more than one category.